-We’ve treated so many young people who are doing permanent damage to themselves from abusing club drugs that it is with great sadness taht we are now documenting the abuse of the new amphetamine club drug Mephedrone.
+We’ve treated so many young people who are doing permanent damage to themselves from abusing club drugs that it is with great sadness that we are now documenting the abuse of the new amphetamine club drug Mephedrone.

 Mephedrone is making the rounds globally as the newest club drug that has the potential to kill.
 Mephedrone is bound to become a sensational drug of abuse because it enjoys the status of being a legal narcotic.